 Sarah Halley is an organizational development consultant and experiential educator with 18 years experience, working primarily on team building, leadership development, inclusive strategic planning, and diversity/cultural competence.

-She began taking on leadership for the White People Confronting Racism, based out of Training for Change, a grass roots, nonprofit training center in Philadelphia dedicated to global social change.
+She began taking on leadership for the White People Confronting Racism program in 2012 as well as helping train new facilitators.
 Sarah is also the founder and co-director of Playback for Change, a multiracial improvisational theatre troupe that uses playback theatre as a vehicle for social change, and is an international leader and trainer in the international Playback Theatre movement.
 Sarah also has a background in engineering and spent 8 years as a classroom teacher in the Philadelphia area.